devongovett/glob-match/README.md

 An extremely fast glob matching library with support for wildcards, character classes, and brace expansion.

-- Linear time matching.
+* Linear time matching.
 No exponential backtracking.
-- Zero allocations.
+* Zero allocations.
-- No regex compilation.
+* No regex compilation.
 Matching occurs on the glob pattern in place.
+* Support for capturing matched ranges of wildcards.
-- Thousands of tests based on Bash and [micromatch](https://github.com/micromatch/micromatch).
+* Thousands of tests based on Bash and [micromatch](https://github.com/micromatch/micromatch).

 ## Example